awsdocs/amazon-connect-admin-guide/doc_source/login-logout-reports.md

 # Login/Logout reports<a name="login-logout-reports"></a>

-The Login/Logout report displays the login and logout information for the agents in your contact center\.
-For each agent session, the login and logout times are displayed as a row in the report\.
-You can use the report to determine the time your agents were logged in to Amazon Connect\.
-The report also displays the amount of time for each session that an agent was logged in to Amazon Connect\.
+The Login/Logout report displays the login and logout information for the users in your contact center \(for example, agents, managers, and administrators\)\.
+For each user session, the login and logout times are displayed as a row in the report\.
+You can use the report to determine the time users were logged in to Amazon Connect\.
+The report also displays the amount of time for each session that user was logged in to Amazon Connect\.

 **Important**
 By default, when an agent closes their CCP window, they are not logged out\.
 Unless you have [customized your CCP for automatic logout](automatic-logout.md), agents must choose the **Logout** button\.
 Until they choose the **Logout** button, the Login/Logout report shows them as logged in\.